 Software installed on the PC records music content in encrypted form onto the hard disk.
 As well as allowing you to enjoy music on the PC, this technology protects against unauthorized distribution on the Internet.
-Since it is compatible with MagicGate, you can use SonicStage to transfer music that you have downloaded onto your PC to your MG Memory StickTM, and play it back on other Magic Gate-equipped devices and media.
+Since it is compatible with MagicGate, you can use OpenMG to transfer music that you have downloaded onto your PC to your MG Memory Stick on other Magic Gate-equipped devices and media.